UnisonUI/UnisonUI/README.md

 #### Kubernetes provider

-In order to make this provider work, RestUI **MUST** run inside the them Kubernetes cluster as the services you want to discover.
+To make this provider work, RestUI **MUST** run inside them Kubernetes cluster as the services you want to discover.

-The kubernetes provider list all running services and detect new services.
+The Kubernetes provider list all running services and detect new services.

-New services are detected by polling the kubernetes api at a regular interval.
+New services are detected by polling the Kubernetes API at a regular interval.
 The value for the interval is defined by `polling-interval` which default to `1 minute`.

-In order to find compatible services, those services **MUST** have the following labels on it:
+To find compatible services, those services **MUST** have the following labels on it:

 - A label for the port where the OpenApi spec lays (default to: *restui.swagger.endpoint.port*)
 - A label specifying the protocol to use (default to: *restui.swagger.endpoint.protocol*)